Thursday, December 5, 2019

 1. Buzz it down

 First things first: You’ll want to buzz all of your hair to a workable length.
-Get a no-frills electronic clipper set; we like Wahl’s Home Pro.
+Get a no-frills electronic clipper set; we like Wahl’s Home ProOpens in a new Window..
 Most guy will remove the guard and buzz all the way down, to minimize the amount of hair they will later drag with the razor, as well as to lessen any resistance to the blade.
 However, some guys will attach the smallest guard, so that the hair is short enough to shave, but still at a visible length—this way, if you’ve missed a spot after shaving, it’s easier to notice.

 2. Rinse off in a hot shower